-To map a new Widget field with the desired OPC address, click the + button to add a mapping :
+To map a new Widget field with the desired OPC address, click the + button to add a mapping:

-Target Field Data Type Address +
+Target Field Data Type Address

 Configuring a Mapping

-To configure the Mapping :
+To configure the Mapping:

-- is is the field that will receive the o the address that will contain the da
+- Select a Target Field from the Target Widget.
+This is the field that will receive the data. - Select an Address from the OPC server.
+This is the address that will contain the data.

-Target Field Data Type Address

-value 🗸 String ETK2.URP1V.TT102231 ā